 Homer is famous for its fascinating history but has since become one of the best small towns in Alaska for its creative spark and scenic views.
-The town is also famous for its artist community and galleries.
+The town is also famous for its artistic community and galleries.

 The museum also offers stories about the Kachemak Bay region and provides a good insight into the area’s history and more.